-Line in NIPA Table 10.0-Sullillar y of Methodology Used to Prepare Estimates of Employer Contri butions to Government Social Insurance table 3.6 Component Annual estimates Current quarterly estimates (Indicator series used to extrapolate) Old-age, survivors, and disability insurance SSA Social Security Bulletin: Annual Statistical Supplement data on wages and salaries subject to OASDI taxes multiplied by OASDI tax rate.
+Table 10.C-Summary of Methodology Used to Prepare Estimates of Employer Contributions to Government Social Insurance Line in NIPA table 3.6 Component Annual estimates Current quarterly estimates (Indicator series used to extrapolate) 5 Old-age, survivors, and disability insurance SSA Social Security Bulletin: Annual Statistical Supplement data on wages and salaries subject to OASDI taxes multiplied by OASDI tax rate.
 NIPA wages and salaries for appropriate industries.
 6 Hospital insurance For all employees except those in the railroad industry, SSA wages and salaries multiplied by the hospital-insurance tax rate.
 For railroad employees, U.S. Railroad Retirement Board calendar year data on railroad wages and salaries multiplied by the hospital insurance tax rate.
 For workers covered by OASDI, same as for OASDI.
 For workers not covered by OASDI, judgmental trend.
 8 State unemployment insurance QCEW data on total unemployment insurance taxes.
 For contributions by private employers, NIPA private wages and salaries less those of railroad, farm, and private household workers.
 For state and local reimbursements, unemployment insurance rate.
-Federal unemployment tax Sum of (1) Office of Workforce Security, Department of Labor tabulations of taxable wages and salaries by state from annual tax returns filed by employers multiplied by the effective federal tax rate and (2) for states that have borrowed funds to finance unemployment benefits, either the taxable wages and salaries multiplied by the surtax rate or state-provided data on the amount of surtax.
+9 Federal unemployment tax Sum of (1) Office of Workforce Security, Department of Labor tabulations of taxable wages and salaries by state from annual tax returns filed by employers multiplied by the effective federal tax rate and (2) for states that have borrowed funds to finance unemployment benefits, either the taxable wages and salaries multiplied by the surtax rate or state-provided data on the amount of surtax.
 NIPA private wages and salaries less those of railroad, farm, and private household workers.
-Railroad employees unemployment insurance Monthly Treasury Statement data on railroad unemployment tax receipts.
+10 Railroad employees unemployment insurance Monthly Treasury Statement data on railroad unemployment tax receipts.
 NIPA railroad wages and salaries.
 11 Federal employees unemployment insurance Imputation based on Office of Workforce Security data on unemployment benefits paid to unemployed former federal employees.
 Same as for annual estimates.
 12 Railroad retirement U.S. Railroad Retirement Board Annual Report data on wages and salaries subject to railroad retirement multiplied by railroad retirement tax rates.
 NIPA railroad wages and salaries.
 13 Pension benefit guaranty Pension Benefit Guaranty Corporation monthly data on premiums paid by employers, aligned to the calendar years in which the premiums were accrued.
 Extrapolated using information from fiscal year projections of premium collections from the Budget of the United States Government .
 14 Veterans life insurance Veterans Affairs Annual Report data on premiums paid by the federal government to life insurance programs for veterans.
 Judgmental trend.
-Workers' compensation Imputation equal to benefits paid based on unpublished data on benefits from the Department of Labor's Employment Standards Administration.
+15 Workers' compensation Imputation equal to benefits paid based on unpublished data on benefits from the Department of Labor's Employment Standards Administration.
 Extrapolated using information from fiscal year projections of premium collections from the Budget .
-Administration.
-Military medical insurance Imputation equal to benefits based on benefits data from the Department of Defense Military Health System's annual TRICARE report.
+16 Military medical insurance Imputation equal to benefits based on benefits data from the Department of Defense Military Health System's annual TRICARE report.
 Extrapolated using information from fiscal year projections of premium collections from the Budget .
+18 State and local Required only by New Jersey and California.
+For New Jersey, Judgmental trend.